Massacre in the Katyn Forest was done by Jewish Bolsheviks, not by Germans

 You see, we know when a government begins to search for the Communists within its borders they are really attempting to uncover Jews in their area.
 We’re not fooled!”

-Dr William Pierce, summarises the machinations of the calculated plans, slogans and crimes by the allies and Jewish media in this short presentation:
+Dr William Pierce summarises the machinations of Jewish media and Allies in this short presentation:

 VIDEO: Dr William Pierce Katyn forest in 1940 Youtube

-More massacres of ethnic Europeans by the Jewish Bolsheviks
+More massacres of Europeans by the Jewish Bolsheviks

 VIDEO: Victims of soviet terror Youtube